 For bird watchers, the entire region is an amazing natural playground!
 All along the shore, a multitude of ducks appear and disappear with the waves.
 Eider nurseries are dotted with sleeping males, their beaks tucked into their immaculate plumage.
 You may spot harlequin ducks at the mouths of rivers—you’ll be delighted by the colourful markings of the adult males.
 Along the cliffs, you may also see bald eagles keeping watch.
 At the tip of the peninsula, amid the comings and goings of black guillemots, murres and razorbills, you can watch northern gannets torpedo beneath the waves.
 Be sure to visit their favourite nesting area: Bonaventure Island, next to Percé Rock in Parc national de l’Île-Bonaventure-et-du-Rocher-Percé.
 The island is home to 116,000 of these birds, which cry and fly around as they nest and fish before your eyes and at your feet.
 This is a sight you won’t want to miss!

 On the water, you’re very likely to see curious harbour or grey seals pop up their heads.
 More impressive still are the whales with their noisy blows in pursuit of schools of fish.
 Cap Aventure, Croisières Baie de Gaspé, Croisières Julien Cloutier and Les Bateliers de Percé all offer whale-watching excursions in this area.

 The forest is also a good place to observe wildlife.
 Trails, rivers and side roads will take you into a kingdom where black bears hide and moose are king.
-In the Réserve faunique de Matane, a wildlife reserve teeming with game, guides offer activities that allow you to encounter these majestic animals in complete safety.

 National parks and natural sites